Falkland steamer duck: Reproduction

 The breeding season lasts from mid September to the end of December, but breeding can take place year-round.
 Adults breed in single pairs on and around the coastline.
 Males become very territorial and fights are common.
-Males and sometimes females will used their spurs on their wings to violently hit other challengers.
-These fights are known for their extreme violence and can result in severe injury or even death.
+Males and sometimes females will use the spurs on their wings to strike challengers.
+These fights are known for their violence and can result in severe injury or even death.
 Once mating has occurred, females lay between 4 and 12 eggs in down-lined nests and incubate them for about 34 days.
 The males stay with the female to defend the nest but are not involved in the incubation process.
-Every day, the female carefully covers the eggs with plant material before leaving the nest for 15 to 30 minutes to bath and preen.
+Every day, the female carefully covers the eggs with plant material before leaving the nest for 15 to 30 minutes to bathe and preen.
 The nest is usually located in tall grass, piles of sea weed, rocks, and even in unoccupied Magellanic penguin burrows.
-Chicks weigh 83g upon hatching and stay with the adults for 12 weeks.
-When they hatch and for the first 12 weeks, the chicks are covered in brown and white duvet.
+Chicks weigh about 83 g upon hatching and stay with the adults for 12 weeks.
+When they hatch and for the first 12 weeks, the chicks are covered in brown and white down.
 They have distinctive white markings on the side of their head.
-Around the 12 week mark, chicks get their first plumage and sexual maturity is reached after 14 to 24 months.
+Around the 12-week mark, chicks get their first plumage.
+Sexual maturity is reached after 14 to 24 months.
 Adults can live for up to 20 years old in captivity but there is no information on the longevity of wild individuals.

 Predation

 The adult Falkland steamer duck does not have many predators.
 Predation by sea lions and seals is rare but has been documented.
-The main predation pressure is on fledglings which are routinely picked up by kelp gulls and skuas.
-Egg harvesting used to be common in the island but humans have abandoned the practice since.
+The main predation pressure is on fledglings, which are routinely picked up by kelp gulls and skuas.
+Egg harvesting used to be common in the islands, but humans have since abandoned the practice.

 Conservation status

 The species is currently classified as Least Concern.
-During the last surveys between 1983 and 1993, between 9000 and 16000 breeding pairs were recorded and they estimated the population to be between 27 000 and 48 000 individuals.
-Another survey from 1997 estimated the population at 32 000 individuals.
-A recent study has shed some light on the negative effect of invasive species on shore bird populations in the Falklands.
-Scientists determined that rat-invested islands had lower numbers of many shorebirds including steamer ducks.
+During surveys between 1983 and 1993, between 9000 and 16,000 breeding pairs were recorded and the population was estimated at 27,000 to 48,000 individuals.
+A survey from 1997 estimated the population at 32,000 individuals.
+A recent study has shed some light on the negative effect of invasive species on shore bird populations in the Falklands: rat-invested islands have lower numbers of many birds, including steamer ducks.
 Another possible source of concern comes from oil spills.
-The species has a limited distribution and its food supply could be severely affected by a large-scale release of oil in and around the Falklands.
+The species has a limited distribution, and its food supply could be severely affected by a large-scale release of oil in and around the Falklands.
 Although these anticipated threats should be considered, the population is currently stable and there is no immediate source of concern for this species.